Alibaba’s Jack Ma to step down as chairman in September 2019

-BEIJING (AP) — Jack Ma, who founded e-commerce giant Alibaba Group and helped to launch China’s online retailing boom, announced Monday that he will step down as the company’s chairman next September.
+BEIJING (AP) — Jack Ma, who founded e-commerce giant Alibaba Group and helped launch China’s e-commerce boom, announced Monday he will step down as the company’s chairman next September.

-In a letter released by Alibaba, Ma said he will be succeeded by CEO Daniel Zhang.
-Ma handed over the CEO’s post to Zhang in 2013 as part of what he said was a succession process developed over a decade.
+In a letter released by Alibaba, Ma said he will be succeeded by CEO Daniel Zhang, an 11-year veteran of the company.
+Ma handed over the CEO post to Zhang in 2013 as part of what he said was a long-planned succession process.

-Ma, a former English teacher, founded Alibaba in 1999 in an apartment in the eastern city of Hangzhou to connect Chinese suppliers with foreign retailers.
-It expanded into consumer retailing, online finance and other services, becoming the world’s biggest e-commerce company by total value of goods sold across all its platforms.
+Ma, a former English teacher, founded Alibaba in 1999 in an apartment in the eastern city of Hangzhou to connect Chinese exporters with foreign retailers.
+It expanded into consumer retailing, online finance, cloud computing and other services, becoming the world’s biggest e-commerce company by total value of goods sold across all its platforms.

-Ma became one of the world’s richest entrepreneurs and one of China’s best-known business figures.
+Ma, who turned 54 on Monday, became one of the world’s richest entrepreneurs and one of China’s best-known business figures.
 The Hurun Run report, which follows China’s wealthy, estimates his net worth at $37 billion.

 Most Read Business Stories